Jon-Henri Damski: Windy City Times (1985–1995)

 Damski began writing for Windy City Times in its first issue, October 3, 1985 under the heading JHD.
 He remained with the paper after the 1987 death, from AIDS, of his friend Bob Bearden.
 He stayed with the publication almost ten years, until being fired abruptly late in May, 1995, by publisher Jeff McCourt.

 McCourt blamed Damski for a personal rumor about McCourt which had appeared in a new weekly in the LGBTQ Chicago press, called Babble.
 Richard Cooke's "10,000 BTUs" included a few lines in a page of gossip; Cooke was an old friend of Damski's from the Gay Chicago days.
 The debacle became a rancor-filled airing of dirty laundry by Damki's and McCourt's supporters in both the Chicago Readers "Hot Type" media column and Babble.

 During the nearly ten years Damski wrote for Windy City Times, he covered the exponential toll of AIDS on the community; the battle for the Human Rights Ordinance, and its 1988 passage; the battle over funding for AIDS in the city of Chicago; the trials of Larry Eyler for the murder and dismemberment of Danny Bridges; the lives and deaths of colleagues and close friends—and ultimately, the cancer diagnosis he received in October, 1993.
-Michael Miner, author of the Chicago Readers "Hot Type," notes Damski had been fired even as he was facing surgeries for malignant melanoma.
+Michael Miner, author of the Chicago Readers "Hot Type," notes Damski had been fired even as he was facing surgeries for melanoma.

 Even a partial list of close friends and colleagues for whom Damski wrote obit columns from 1986 to 1992, alone, sounds like the toll of war: community organizer and Girth & Mirth founder Ira Jones; Windy City Times co-founder Bob Bearden; Outsider artist/DJ and Damski muse Omega Michael Orsetti; political cartoonist, AIDS activist, and ACT-UP co-founder Danny Sotomayor, and Chicago Alderman Kathy Osterman.